TissueEngineeringLab/MyoFInDer/docs/usage.markdown

 ## 2.2 Tuning the settings

 Before processing the loaded images, you might want to **adjust the processing parameters**.
-That can be done by clicking on the Settings button, that opens a new window containing the Settings menu.
+This can be done by clicking on the Settings button, that opens a new window containing the Settings menu.

 <img src="./usage_images/settings_button.png" title="Settings button">